Student Technology FAQs

 We do support Internet connections for all known gaming systems; such as Xbox, PlayStation, and Nintendo Wii/Wii U. We also support miscellaneous devices such as the Roku Box and other Internet TV devices.
 Individuals must use the wired connection in dorm rooms for these devices for better connection speed.

 4. Wireless Printers on campus?

-NOTE: GAMING DEVICES AND WIRELESS PRINTERS MUST BE REGISTERED ON THE MCDANIEL COLLEGE NETWORK IN ORDER TO BE USED ON THE NETWORK.
-DIRECTIONS FOR HOW TO DO THIS WILL BE AVAILABLE WHEN YOU ARRIVE AT THE COLLEGE IN THE FALL.
+NOTE: GAMING DEVICES, SMART TVs, AND PERSONAL PRINTERS MUST BE REGISTERED ON THE MCDANIEL COLLEGE NETWORK IN ORDER TO BE USED ON THE NETWORK.
+DIRECTIONS FOR HOW TO DO THIS ARE AVAILABLE ON THE PORTAL AND ON THE IT WEB SITE.

 5. What kind of computer should I bring?